animesh1798/BuckChat/README.md

 ## License

 No license file is currently included.
-Add one (e.g. MIT) if you plan to accept contributions or allow reuse.